 Following a balanced approach, it is placed in between programs with a purely technical, low-level hardware focus and programs that offer a general computer science curriculum.
 Its curriculum is focused on the area of smart technology and intelligent adaptive systems and provides in-depth training in this area.
 The selected modules provide a comprehensive overview including technical aspects and state-of-the art algorithms and methods.
 Students are introduced to current research in the corresponding fields and have the opportunity to deepen the acquired knowledge by participating in international research projects.

 The Master in Intelligent Adaptive Systems is a 2-year research oriented programme that is taught in English.
 Students, both national and international, can profit from an international environment and improve their grasp of the English language and knowledge on cultural differences.
 The inter-student exchange is fostered in seminars and work groups and extended in extra-curricular discussions and activities.Through the proximity to current research projects, students have the possibility of a smooth transition into collaborative research environments and continuing education and study.

-The Master’s programme is comprised of 120 credit points that are distributed between compulsory core lectures, selectable focus and extending lectures, and project work:
+The Master’s program is comprised of 120 ECTS credit points that are distributed between compulsory core lectures, selectable focus and extending lectures, and project work: